turingschool/career-development-curriculum/module_two/flower_exercise.md

 ## Recommended Deliverable:
 This is not required, but you can **[complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
 You can set up a meeting with her to discuss it further if you would like.

+**Slide #6:**

+Today we'll talk about the steps you can take to make sure that you continue building those feelings of excitement and passion in your new career as a software developer.
+After all, you're making this career transition because you weren't happy in your last job -- let's make sure that your happiness is front and center in your new career.

+This relates directly to our mission at Turing as we strive for all students to **succeed in high-fulfillment technical careers.**

+We'll utilize a job-hunting strategy from [What Color is Your Parachute](http://www.jobhuntersbible.com/) by Richard N. Bolles to unpack your values, goals, and passions to make this job search your most successful and satisfying.

+**Slide #7:**

 ### Overview: How It Works
 The Flower Exercise is designed to help you move through 3 stages: